IsaacScript/isaacscript/docs/right-for-me.md

 - A tiny mod - ❌ - Tiny mods are less likely to have bugs or typos.
 - A medium mod - ✔️ - If your mod is big enough to be split into two or more files, then using `isaacscript` will be helpful.
 And if you will update the mod in the future (with new features or bug fixes), then using `isaacscript` will help you maintain the project.
-- A big mod - ✔️ - Using `isaacscript` is a no-brainer.
+- A big mod - ✔️ -  `isaacscript` allows you to glue everything together in a provably-correct way, which is invaluable for big mods.

+### How good at you at coding?
+(Trick question - it doesn't matter.)

+- Beginner - ✔️ - Beginners need someone to hold their hand and tell them when they have made a typo.
+The TypeScript compiler is exactly that - a helpful friend that looks out for you.
+- Intermediate - ✔️ - `isaacscript` helps you focus on *coding*.
+Spend less time referencing the API docs.
+- Expert - ✔️ - You probably already know how invaluable type-safety is.
+Enjoy the power of TypeScript's generics and robust ecosystem.

-### Do you have experience in JavaScript (or TypeScript)?
+### Do you have experience in TypeScript?
+(Trick question - it doesn't matter.)

-- No, I've only coded in Lua - ❌ - Lua is pretty similar to JavaScript.
-But if you don't want to spend any time to learn a new language, then stick with Lua!
-- No, but I have coded in other languages - ✔️ - JavaScript is one of the easiest languages to learn (alongside Python).
-Getting started is a breeze.
+- Yes, I have experience in TypeScript - ✔️ - The choice is obvious.
-- Yes, I have experience in JavaScript - ✔️ - TypeScript is 99% the same as JavaScript.
+- No, but I know JavaScript - ✔️ - TypeScript is 99% the same as JavaScript.
 (It is a "superset" language.)
-- Yes, I have experience in TypeScript - ✔️ - You're golden.
+- No, but I know Lua - ✔️-  On the one hand, if you already know Lua and are comfortable with it, then it might not be worth the time and effort to learn something new.
+On the other hand, once you've learned one language, learning another is pretty easy.
+It's **totally worth it** to spend an hour to learn TypeScript in order to get all of the fantastic benefits that it provides over Lua.
+- No, but I know [other language here] - ✔️ - Isaac mods are programmed in either TypeScript or Lua.
+If you don't know either, then start with TypeScript from the get-go.
+You'll thank me later.

 <br />